ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - Even with `thirty points and two clusters`, there are about a `billion such possible assignments`, this is unfeasible to calculate.

 ---
+## LDA:
+Two criteria are used by LDA to create a new axis:

+    Maximize the distance between means of the two classes.
+    Minimize the variation within each class.

+---

 ## Probability Distribution: